 Now, select Cookies and site data, followed by Clear data to clear any cookies stored on your device for Chrome.

 To clear cookies on Android from Firefox, open the More Options menu and select Settings.

 Finally, select Cookies, followed by Delete browsing data to clear your Firefox cookies.

 Clearing Cookies on Samsung Internet

 To clear cookies on the Samsung Internet browser, open the More Options menu and select Settings.

 Now, select Cookies and Site data, followed by Delete.

 To clear cookies on Opera, first go to the More Options menu and then select Settings.

 Finally, select Cookies and site data followed by Clear Data.

 Cookies can be useful but it’s a good idea to clear them out from the browsers on our Android devices every now and again to protect our privacy.
 Try to only allow essential cookies in the first place too.
-Here, we’ve covered how to clear cookies from some of the most popular browsers on Android.
+Here, we’ve covered how to clear cookies on android from some of the most popular browsers on Android.
 Luckily, the process is quite similar for all browsers, so if we haven’t covered your browser here, you’ll likely find the option you need under the privacy section of your browser’s settings.